Sustainability and the Environment

 The Organisation for Economic Co-operation and Development, Environment Directorate works together with the 30 member countries of the OECD and selected non-members to improve country environmental policies.

 Research and opportunities associated with Organic Agriculture are increasing, as demand for organically produced food rises.
-Organic farming systems have been designed to produce food with care for human health, the environment and animal welfare.
-For more information see World Wide Opportunities on Organic Farms (WWOOF).
+Organic and biodynamic farming systems have been designed to produce food with care for human health, the environment and animal welfare.
+For more information, search for industry bodies, individual producers and organisations like World Wide Opportunities on Organic Farms (WWOOF) that promote opportunities for people to connect, volunteer and gain an educational exchange, and build a global community conscious of ecological farming practices experience.
+There are lots of examples across Oxfordshire of interesting work in sustainable food and agriculture (for example, Sandy Lane Farm) and the Oxford Climate Alumni Network (OxCAN) which includes many profiles of graduates working in this area.

 Environmental & special interest advocacy

 Working with pressure groups often means adopting a highly visible public profile, although not all groups are frontline.
-Opportunities in many of the smaller groups for paid work are few, but volunteers are often needed.
-The purpose of the groups is to increase awareness of particular issues, and to campaign directly for change.
+Opportunities in many of the smaller groups for paid work are few, but volunteers are often needed and you can get involved at a student level during your degree.
+The purpose of these groups is to increase awareness of particular issues, and to campaign directly for change.

 Skills needed